 Is it one-to-one?
 Lots of people ask this question.
 Historically, it has been the impression that one-to-one tuition must be the best, but that was when home tuition was all that was available.
 This is no longer true.
 Today, one-to-one is not considered the best, or safest, way ttutor a child.
 Research has shown that children feel more at ease and tend to learn better when they have other children around.
 However, children are not taught as a group as each child has an individual learning plan, and so are taught individually.
 There are no more than 4 children with a tutor at one time which assures plenty of time to give children individual attention.

 Would you come to my home?
 No. Home tuition has too many distractions.
 Whether it be your home or the tutor's, there will always be distractions such as other children, television, games or pets.
 Children much prefer to come to our centre where they can get away from home distractions and have a variety of resources at their disposal.

 Will my child be safe?
 Yes.
 All our teachers have a valid DBS certificate and they are all professionally qualified.
-Children are not allowed to leave the centre until a parent or guardian collects them, unless we have an agreed arrangement with a parent.
+Children are not allowed to leave the centre until a parent or guardian collects them, unless we have a pre-agreed arrangement with a parent.